TheWinczi/AI_Path_Finder/README.md

-# AI Project - Reinforcement Learning
+# AI Path Finder - Reinforcement Learning

 Project in the subject of Artificial Intelligence.
 In program agent tries to move to destination point in randomly generated world full of obstacles.